-- Fill In the Blank Round: is exactly what it sounds like
+- Fill-in-the-Blank Round: is exactly what it sounds like.

-Worksheet rounds: A perfect score on any of the worksheet rounds is usually 20 points.
+Bonus rounds: A perfect score on any of the worksheet rounds is usually 20 points.
 This means that if there are 10 pictures or 10 fill-in-the-blanks, then each one is worth 2 points.

 Bonus points: Hosts have the discretion of opening their magic coat of bonus points and handing them out as they see fit.
 For example: making your host laugh at your stupid guesses can gain you bonus points.